zglue/zglue_doc/zDK_USB_Storage_Guide.md

-3. Now you can copy a file into this new disk for te4st
+3. Now you can copy a file into this new disk for test

-4. mount the internal flash from zDevKit and lookup the new file from zDevKit
+4. mount the MX25R QSPI flash from zDevKit and lookup the new file from zDevKit

    ```sh
    nsh> mount -t vfat /dev/mtdblock3 /mx25r